LOWISA 59 Boat Registration LOWISA 59 Boat Registration

 If you are familiar with LOWISA you know that this is an incredible tradition that was originally created to bring sailors from the US and Canada together for an entire week of competitive and recreational sailing in the amazing Lake of the Woods.
-The lake plays a great part in the success of LOWISA as it is positioned geographically as a connection between the northern US states, Ontario, and Manitoba.
-For nearly 6 decades this event has evolved and we are looking forward to continuing this incredible tradition.
+The lake plays a great part in the success of LOWISA as its vast shoreline intersects the northern US states, Ontario, and Manitoba.
+For nearly 6 decades this event has evolved, and we are looking forward to continuing this incredible tradition.

-In the past 5 years LOWISA has taken on an extra cause, a cause to recognize the incredible value of our environment and use this event to promote sustainable practices both in our recreation, in our homes, and in our communities.
-As a record of this incredible success LOWISA has been recognized as a PLATINUM level Regatta by the Sailors for the Sea organization.
-Sailors for the Sea is an organization that audits regattas around the world to ensure that the event is run in a manner that creates a positive impact on our environment by respecting and sustaining the lake and all that it feeds.
+In the past 5 years LOWISA has taken on a sustainability focus to recognize and promote the heath of the lake and environment.
+LOWISA strives to promote sustainable practices in recreation, in homes, and in communities by raising awareness, providing information and encouraging sustainable practices.
+LOWISA has been recognized as a PLATINUM level Regatta by the Sailors for the Sea organization (insert hyperlink to Sailors for the Sea).
+Sailors for the Sea is an independent organization that audits regattas around the world to ensure events are run in a manner that protects and sustains the lake and surrounding area.

-As for sailing on Lake of the Woods, it's unique.
+As for sailing on Lake of the Woods, it is unique.
 My sailing experience comes from many years on Lake Winnipeg and a year away sailing through the west indies.
 Nothing I've ever seen compares to the type of sailing you get on LOTW.
-As there is so many islands and so much shore to navigate around you will find competitive and exciting challenges.
-The wind curves around the islands creating ever changing conditions where you are being lifted or knocked.
-It takes some experience to learn the unique behaviours of the wind on this lake and even the most experienced of sailors will find it to be challenging.
+As there are many islands and shore to navigate around you will find competitive and exciting challenges.
+The wind curves around the islands creating ever changing conditions.
+It takes some experience to learn the unique behaviours of the wind on this lake and even the most experienced of sailors can find it challenging.

-So what does it mean to come together for LOWISA 59?
+What does it mean to “Come Together” for LOWISA 59?

-Competitive Sailing is 6, 22 nautical mile races where faster (often larger) vessels can choose to run white sails or flying sails.
-In this class we have a start line with a traditional 5 minute countdown to create some excitement right off the line.
-It's best to have navigator and a competent crew to run your vessel at it's absolute highest level of performance.
+• Traditional Race Divisions are 6, 22-nautical mile races where vessels can choose to run white sails or flying sails.
+In this class we have a start line with a traditional 5-minute start sequence to create some excitement right off the line.

-LOWISA lite is perfect for those that can't commit to a full week.
+• LOWISA lite is great for those who cannot commit to a full week of racing.
 Join us for the weekend races and events at a lower cost.
-Learn more here.
+Learn more below.

 LOWISA LITE

-Saturday, August 2nd - Join us for the kick off day, grab some LOWISA Merch, join us in Moore's Bay East for the Captains Star Raft Extravaganza.
-Live Music
+• Saturday, August 2nd - Join us for the kick off day, grab some LOWISA merch, join us in Moore's Bay East for the Captain’s Star Raft Extravaganza with live music.

-Saturday August 9th.
-The Come Together Pursuit Race.
-All vessels will compete in the same race which closes off at Norther Harbour.
-Join us for the Awards Dinner and hear all about what you missed during the week.
+• Saturday August 9th-Race in the Come Together Pursuit Race.
+All vessels will compete in the same race which starts at 22 foot bay and finishes at Northern Harbour.
+Join us for the awards dinner that follow at Northern Harbour.

 LOWISA 59 Anchorages